 In contrast to the transitory euphoria of good fortune, the accident victims were much slower to adapt to their fate.
 They rated themselves as significantly less happy than participants in the control condition.
 The victims continued to compare their current situation with how their lives had been before the accident (unlike lottery winners, who did not seem to spend much time thinking how their lives had improved from the bygone days of relative poverty).
 Brickman et al. called this phenomenon the “nostalgia effect.”

 The seeming implication of these findings is that adaptation-level effects are asymmetrical, consistent with the view that bad is stronger than good.
 After a short peak in happiness, we become accustomed to the new situation and are no more happy than we were before the improvement.
 After a serious misfortune, however, we adjust less quickly.

-Put another way, you are more upset about losing $50 than you are happy about gaining $50.
+Put another way, you will be more upset about losing $50 than happy about gaining $50.

 The Stories We Remember and the Words We Choose